- Why we need white label ad network or exchange in the first place

 What is SmartHub and what makes it special?

-What is white label ad exchange from SmartyAds?
-SmartHub is an innovative solution that turns the building of adtech platforms into a matter of weeks.
-With this kind of technology, you can enter the new adtech markets and achieve profitability in a few months.
+SmartHub is a white label ad exchange solution that turns the building of ad tech platforms into a matter of weeks.
+With this kind of technology, you can enter the new ad tech markets and achieve profitability in a few weeks.
 How does it become possible?
 The thing is, SmartHub is equipped with a variety of functions each of which can be used for traffic navigation and optimization.
 Applying them platform owners can establish their own trading conditions, redistribute the traffic correctly, and channel more of it towards the demand side that needs this or that particular type of traffic.
 This way the DSPs will bid more on requests coming from SSPs, in turn, it will generate more viewable impressions and thus more revenues.
 The marketplace will grow more profitable and the platform owner will earn higher commissions.
 The same effect can’t be achieved with any other given ad server or platform because development, installation, and integrations normally take a lot of time, the time within which SmartHub owner already reaches the point of profitability.

 Making technology and people work as a single unit

 What is white label ad exchange from a technological standpoint?
 Let’s review some of the capacities of SmartHub in order to understand the specifics of the operation.

 Technology and features.
 SmartHub is an RTB-driven programmatic marketplace that runs according to the second-price real time media-buying auctions.
 Media purchases are enabled by the open RTB, VAST, and XML partner integrations.